open-atmos/PySDM/paper/paper.md

   and is the focus of @Arabas_et_al_2022.

 ### ACTIVATION
-CLARE - discuss in brief each example, what example it reproduces, and what physics that involves
+TODO (Clare) - discuss in brief each example, what example it reproduces, and what physics that involves
 @Rothenberg_and_Wang_2017 - pyrcel reproduction CLARE
 @Abdul_Razzak_and_Ghan_2000 - activation compared to parameterization
 @Ruehl_et_al_2016 - organics and influence on surface tension